-In April 2017, the Company completed an additional public financing of 13,170,000 units of the Company (each, a "Unit") on a bought deal basis pursuant to a supplement to the Prospectus at a price of \$1.85 per Unit, for total gross proceeds of \$23,364,500.
-In addition, the underwriter exercised its over-allotment option to acquire 1,465,100 common shares and 987,750 common share purchase warrants for proceeds of \$2,758,923 (the "April Prospectus Offering").
-Total proceeds received from the April Prospectus Offering was \$26,123,423.
+In February 2017, the Company completed a public financing of 10,235,000 units of the Company on a bought deal basis pursuant to a supplement to the base shelf prospectus at a price of \$1.35 per unit, for total gross proceeds of \$13,817,250 (including the exercise in full of an over-allotment option) (the "February Prospectus Offering").
+Each such unit consisted of one Common Share and one-half of one common share purchase warrant of the Company.

-For the April Prospectus Offering, each full warrant entitles the holder to acquire one Common Share at a price of \$2.60 for a period of 24 months following the Closing Date, subject to acceleration.
-In the event that the closing sale price of the Common Shares on the TSXV is greater than \$3.50 per share for a period of 20 consecutive trading days at any time after the closing of the April Prospectus Offering, the Company may accelerate the expiry date of the warrants by giving notice to the holders thereof and in such case the warrants will expire on the 30th day after the date on which such notice is given by the Company.
+Each full warrant issued under the February Prospectus Offering entitles the holder to acquire one Common Share at a price of \$2.00 for a period of 24 months following the Closing Date, subject to acceleration.
+In the event that the closing sale price of the Common Shares on the TSXV is greater than \$2.50 per share for a period of 20 consecutive trading days at any time after the closing of the February Prospectus Offering, the Company may accelerate the expiry date of the warrants by giving notice to the holders thereof and in such case the warrants will expire on the 30th day after the date on which such notice is given by the Company.

-In connection with the April Prospectus Offering, the Company also issued to the underwriter of the Prospectus Offering a total of 439,053 compensation options.
-Each compensation option entitles the holder to acquire a Unit at a price of \$1.35 per Unit for a period of 24 months following the closing of the Offering.
+In connection with the April Prospectus Offering, the Company also issued to the underwriter a total of 439,053 compensation options and in connection with the February Prospectus Offering the Company issued to the underwriter 307,050 compensation options.
+Each compensation option entitles the holder to acquire a Unit at a price of \$1.85 per Unit (April Prospectus Offering) or \$1.35 per Unit (February Prospectus Offering) for a period of 24 months following the closing of the Offering.